Deploying VLMs Over Arbitrary Length Video, Live or Offline

-One of the key failure modes for VLMs are processing videos long enough that take up the context window of the model.
-Some examples include:
+One of the key failure modes for VLMs are processing long videos that take up the model's entire context window.
+Some examples are:

 - • Gemini 2.5: 45 mins [1]